-MA is a health care program for low income, elderly or disabled persons in Pennsylvania.
+Medical Assistance (MA) is a health care program for low income individuals, seniors, and persons with disabilities in Pennsylvania.
 Everyone on MA has an "ACCESS" card.
-Under the state's rules, effective July 1, 2007, most people on MA are enrolled in HealthChoices.
+Also, almost all people on MA are enrolled in HealthChoices.
 HealthChoices is a program in which members get their health care through a Managed Care Organization (MCO).
-If you are in a MCO, you will have a member card and an ACCESS card but you will use your member card to get most of your health care services.
+If you are in an MCO, you will have an MCO member card and an ACCESS card, but you will use your MCO member card to get most of your health care services.

-MA recipients who are not in a MCO get care through what is called the "Fee-For-Service" (FFS) system.
-Those in the Fee-For-Service system use their ACCESS card to cover their health care services.
+MA recipients who are not in an MCO get care through what is called the "Fee-for-Service" (FFS) system.
+Those in the Fee-for-Service system use their ACCESS card to cover their health care services.
+Read on to find out how to use the two different systems.